OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-error-only-absolute-urls-are-supported/README.md

+# 🐞 Next.js Middleware: Handling `Error: Only absolute URLs are supported`

 This document addresses a common error encountered when using Next.js Middleware: `Error: Only absolute URLs are supported`.
 This error typically arises when attempting to redirect or rewrite requests using relative URLs within your middleware function.
 Middleware operates at a lower level than the client-side rendering context, meaning relative paths aren't interpreted correctly against the application's base URL.